3 Operational Imperatives Retailers Need to Consider When Transitioning from Offline to Online

 Auto-scaling enables you to add extra VM (virtual machine) instances to your cloud infrastructure when the load increases/decreases.
 This feature can be configured for an array of your cloud assets — sets of VMs, cloud services, web apps/app services, and API management services.
 When optimally configured, auto-scaling can help you drive tangible cloud TCO reductions without any compromises in services’ performance.

 Assembling a cloud data warehousing is the second essential step for mature e-commerce businesses.
 The goal of a cloud data warehouse is to act as a single source of truth for all the connected business intelligence and analytics solutions.
-For instance, if your goal is to bridge the gap between offline to online marketing campaigns, you can tap into aggregated data regarding in-store inventory levels at each location and use those insights to run for shoppers, who recently browsed the same product online.
+For instance, if your goal is to bridge the gap between offline to online marketing campaigns, you can tap into aggregated data regarding in-store inventory levels at each location and use those insights to run local inventory ads for shoppers, who recently browsed the same product online.

 3. Innovative Sales Channels and Strategies